walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * callback - A function which is called whenever the [server.PluginDisableEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/server/PluginDisableEvent.html) is fired
+ * callback - A function which is called whenever the [system.PluginDisableHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/system/PluginDisableHook.html) is fired

  * priority - optional - see events.on() for more information.